blazingphoenix7/CredNet-AMEX-Credit-Card-Default-Prediction/README.md

-# CredNet-AMEX-Default-Prediction-GRU-Model
+# CredNet-AMEX-Credit-Card-Default-Prediction-GRU-Model
-CredNet - AMEX Default Prediction GRU Model
+CredNet - A GRU Model for predicting credit card default on the American Express Dataset.

 This repository contains an implementation of a Recurrent Neural Network (RNN) model designed to predict credit card default using the American Express - Default Prediction dataset from Kaggle.
 The goal of the model is to effectively identify potential credit card defaults and assist in risk assessment.